shisabsingh23/learningGithub101/README.md

 # learningGithub101
-This repo is to learn core Github basics - push, pull , merge concept Do not write your name here , bhujis? hahha lol
+This repo is to learn core Github basics - push, pull , merge concept Do not write your name here , bhujis? hahha lol no why? i Want to write my name Sawa